 Hiring Technicians Without Trying Them Out

 It’s a good idea to give a prospective employee a hands-on test.
 Margaret Din, who owns Dinmar Salon on Madison Avenue in New York City, tests candidates.
 She says, “I have them sit down with a model, either one of my technicians or a hired model, and have them show me what they can do.”
-Din says one time she left out that requirement, with disastrous results.
-“I needed an extra nail technician, and I was anxious to fill that spot.
+Din says one time she left out that requirement, and it had disastrous results.
+“I needed an extra nail technician and I was anxious to fill that spot.
 A technician came to me with good references, so I hired her.
 Later on, she cut a client, and I ended up in a lawsuit.”
-Din says a failproof solution is to hire on a trial basis; try a new technician for one or two weeks.
+Din says a failproof solution is to hire on a trial basis and try a new technician for one or two weeks.

-Don’t set up your salon so that you’re invisible or so that your nail care business is obscured.
-The salons we investigated were primarily in or near shopping centers, and shopping centers can provide visibility and pedestrian traffic.
+The salon owners we talked to were primarily in or near shopping centers, and shopping centers can provide visibility and pedestrian traffic.
 Successful salons make it crystal clear by their layout and their signs that they provide nail services.

 Failing to Take Care of Business